-Toppers are usually placed on top of the mattress to protect them over the years as well as making your sleep more comfortable.
-They can be made from different materials and they have custom sizes and thicknesses.
+Toppers are usually placed on top of the mattress to protect them over the years as well as making your sleep much more comfortable.
+They can be made from different materials, and they have custom sizes and thicknesses.

-Find a thick topper which matches the size of your bed and place it on top of your mattress.
-This will eventually even out the indents, sags or bumps in your mattress and improve the quality of your sleep.
+Find a thick topper that matches the size of your bed and place it on top of your mattress.
+This will eventually even out the indents, sags, or bumps in your mattress and improve the quality of your sleep.

 Best of all, a mattress topper can be used on a regular basis to prevent additional sagging.
-If the topper itself becomes deteriorated, you simply replace it with a brand new one.
+If the topper itself deteriorates, you can simply replace it with a brand new one.
 Toppers are much more affordable than mattresses, so you can save a lot of money in the long run.

 Some homeowners found this solution to be successful when it comes to sagging mattresses.